MossGoblin/factorization/README.md

 **TO BE EXPLORED**

 - Why the integer antislope is 4, 6, 9...?
 It probably relates to the remainder when removing the largest prime factor, but I have yet to find how.
-(Just to be sure, I looked in OEIS for the first 10 integer antislopes - 4, 6, 9, 10, 13, 14, 20, 21, 22, 26 - and did not find a matching sequence)
+(Just to be sure (and a bit lazy), I looked in OEIS for the first 10 integer antislopes - 4, 6, 9, 10, 13, 14, 20, 21, 22, 26 - and did not find a matching sequence)
 - Rate of converges to those limits - why converge at all and why always from above?

 **PROBLEM**